 One of the most used features in Duolingo is the leaderboard and leagues.
 The best of them all?
 The Duolingo Diamond League.
-So, what is the Duolingo Diamond League and how can you make it to the top?
+So, how can you reach the Duolingo Diamond League and make it to the top?

 Let’s dive in and find out!